Thelymitra exigua: Taxonomy and naming

 Thelymitra exigua was first formally described in 2004 by Jeff Jeanes from a specimen collected near Woorndoo and the description was published in Muelleria.
 The specific epithet (exigua) is a Latin word meaning "small", "short", "poor" or "scanty", referring to the relatively short, stout nature of this orchid.

 Distribution and habitat

-The short sun orchid grows in grassland, heath and shrubland.
+Short sun orchid grows in grassland, heath and shrubland.
 It is found in western Victoria, south-eastern South Australia and in Tasmania, including on King Island.